Consensys/ethereum-developer-tools-list/README.md

 ## Contributions are welcome!

 Feel free to submit a pull request, with anything from small fixes to tools you'd like to add.
+If adding a new tool, **please add a brief description** that you think new developers would understand.

 See the [issues](https://github.com/ConsenSysLabs/ethereum-developer-tools-list/issues) for topics that need to be covered or updated.